fcdoc/doc/en/flashduty/mixin/alert_integration/tencent_cls.md

 ---
-brief: Synchronize Tencent Cloud Log Service CLS to monitor alert events to Kuaimao Nebula through webhook to realize automatic noise reduction processing of alert events
+brief: Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashcat through webhooks to achieve automatic noise reduction processing of alert events
 ---

 # Tencent Cloud Log Service CLS Integration

-Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashduty through webhook to realize automatic noise reduction processing of alert events.
+Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashduty through webhooks to achieve automatic noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, choose either one.
+You can obtain an integration push address through the following two methods, either one will work.

-### Use Proprietary Integrations
+### Use Proprietary Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
     3. Select the **Tencent Cloud CLS** integration, click **Save**, and a card will be generated.
-    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.
+    4. Click on the generated card to view the **Push Address**, copy it for later use, and you are done.

-### Use Shared Integrations
+### Use Shared Integration

-When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.
+When you need to route alert events to different collaboration spaces based on the payload information of the alert event, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alerts**, and navigate to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
     2. Choose the **Tencent Cloud CLS** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **push address** for later use.
+    3. After clicking **Save**, copy the newly generated **Push Address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback and adjust it as needed.
-    5. Complete.
+    5. Finish.

-## In the Tencent Cloud CLS
+## CLS on Tencent Cloud

 **Step 1: Configure Notification Channel Group**

-1. Log in to your Tencent Cloud console, select the Log Service CLS product, and enter Monitoring Alert - Notification Channel Group
+1. Log in to your Tencent Cloud console, select the Log Service CLS product, and navigate to Monitoring Alert - Notification Channel Group
 2. Click **New** to start a new

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/tencent_cls/1.avif" />